IzicTemi/alx-system_engineering-devops/README.md

-I'm working on 0x00-shell_basics tasks
+Working on ALX Foundation tasks